Gateway Theatre

 On June 11, 1980 the Gateway Theatre closed with “Friday the 13th”.
 The theatre was remodeled into a health club called the City Club.
 They turned the elegant inner lobby into a swimming pool.
 The rest of the auditorium was gutted, and turned into a two floor health club with a basement running track.
 The club was bought in 1999-2000 by the health club chain Bally’s who operated it until that chain folded.

-The interior has been demolished, the pool emptied of stagnant water, and plans are being discussed as of the Summer of 2022.
-They hope to get it open in late 2023, early 2024!
+The interior has been demolished, the pool emptied of stagnant water, and plans were being discussed as of the Summer of 2022.
+There was hope to get it open in late-2023, early-2024, but those plans were abandoned in Ocober 2023.

 Contributed by Ron Miller